Alex Verdugo Player Props: Red Sox vs. Tigers

 Alex Verdugo At The Plate

-- Verdugo has a triple, a home run and two walks while hitting .333.
+- Verdugo has a double, a triple, a home run and two walks while hitting .353.

-- He ranks 38th in batting average, 65th in on base percentage, and 69th in slugging among qualifying hitters in MLB.
+- Among qualifying batters in MLB play, he ranks 30th in batting average, 52nd in on-base percentage, and 51st in slugging.

-- Verdugo has picked up a hit in 85.7% of his seven games this season, with at least two hits in 42.9% of them.
+- In seven of eight games this season (87.5%) Verdugo has picked up a hit, and in four of those games he had more than one (50.0%).

-- He has homered in one of seven games, and in 3.1% of his plate appearances.
+- He has gone deep in one of eight games, and in 2.8% of his plate appearances.

-- In two games this season, Verdugo has picked up an RBI, and in both of those games he had multiple runs batted in.
+- Verdugo has driven in a run in three games this year (37.5%), including two games with multiple runs batted in.

-- He has scored at least once five times this season (71.4%), including one multi-run game.
+- In six games this year (75.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.